josue1471515/APIGolang/README.md

 go run main.go
 ```

-* Open an Internet Browser and go to [Localhost port 9000, route documents](http://localhost:9000/documents)
+* Open an Internet Browser and go to http://localhost:9000/documents

 ### Output